sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 # Configure Sourcegraph with Kubernetes

+**TODO: confirm these steps are required for Helm or non-helm correct ie. ingress, storage class etc. AFAIK this isn't listed on the other Helm docs**

-> WARNING: This guide applies exclusively to a Kubernetes deployment **without** Helm.
+> ⚠️ WARNING: This guide applies exclusively to a Kubernetes deployment **without Helm**.
 If using Helm, please go to [Configuration in the Helm guide](helm.md#configuration).
+>
-> If you have not deployed Sourcegraph yet, it is higly recommended to use Helm as it simplifies the configuration and greatly simplifies the later upgrade process.
+> If you have not initiated your Sourcegraph deployment, it is higly recommended to use Helm as it simplifies the configuration and greatly simplifies our upgrade process.
 See our [Helm guide](helm.md) for more information.

 Configuring a [Sourcegraph Kubernetes cluster](./index.md) without Helm is done by applying manifest files and with simple `kubectl` commands.
 You can configure Sourcegraph as flexibly as you need to meet the requirements of your deployment environment.

 ## Featured guides